zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Patricia says, “But that’s what I’m trying to tell you.”
 “This,” meaning this party, “is not a formal affair.”
 Renaud says, “Do what you lik e, but I’m not going to risk being inappropriately dressed for one of the Ortega s’ parties.”
 He’s saying that he’s going to dress the way he wants and he’s going  to ignore Patricia’s advice.

 He continues, “I don’t want to be blacklisted and n ot be invited in the future.”
-“To be blacklisted” (blacklisted) is to be considered n o longer welcome at a certain place, or to be “ineligible” – to not be able to ge t a certain job, even.
+“To be blacklisted” (blacklisted) is to be considered no longer welcome at a certain place, or to be “ineligible” – to not be able to ge t a certain job, even.
 It’s as if your name were put on a list of people who will no longe r be invited to a certain kind of event.

 That’s what Renaud is afraid of.
 He says the Ortega s’ parties “are legendary, with the best food, the best booze.”
 “Legendary” in  this case means very well known in a positive way – admired or respected.
 “Bo oze” (booze) refers to alcohol.
 It’s an informal term for alcohol, or what  we also call “liquor” (liquor).

 Patricia says, “Oh, you’re right.
 What was I thinki ng?!”
 “What was I thinking” is a phrase used to show that you were wrong, that you h ad the completely wrong idea about something.
 Apparently Patricia realizes that she is wrong and agrees with Renaud – or at least, that’s the way it seems.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]